Maitreyapatel/reliability-checklist/CONTRIBUTING.md

-# Contributing to reliability-score
+# Contributing to reliability-checklist

-Thank you for your interest in contributing to reliability-score!
+Thank you for your interest in contributing to reliability-checklist!
 Here are some guidelines to follow when contributing to the project:

 ## How to Contribute